truenas/documentation/content/TrueCommand/Administration/Users.md

 You can add personal details about the user in this form.
 You may also designate the account as TrueCommand administrator or change the account password.
 Saving changes to a user's password requires entering the current password for that user.
-To go back to the original contents of the fields, click RESET FORM.
+To go back to the original contents of the fields, click **RESET FORM**.

 ### Joined Teams